retirement friendship

 Although attachment style is set in childhood, it also affects your relationships in retirement.
 Belonging is important throughout your life but becomes a focal point of socialization in retirement.

-Loneliness is common so focusing on better relationships is important.
+Loneliness is common, so focusing on better relationships is important.

-Finally, it is interesting for women to note that about 75% of mothers cite their daughters as one of the most important contacts in their life, which is predictive of retirement happiness.
+Finally, it is interesting for women to note that about 75% of mothers cite their daughters as one of the most important contacts in their lives, which is predictive of retirement happiness.
 So, mothers, don’t let your daughters grow up to be cowboys.

 Improve Friendships in Retirement